Shuijing725/CrowdNav_DSRNN/crowd_sim/README.md

 policy.
 The other is robot and it's controlled by a trainable policy.
 The environment is built on top of OpenAI gym library, and has implemented two abstract methods.
 * reset(): the environment will reset positions for all the agents and return observation for robot.
-Observation for one agent is the observable states of all other agents.
+Observation for one agent = the observable states of all other agents + the full state of itself.
 * step(action): taking action of the robot as input, the environment computes observation for each agent and call agent.act(observation) to get actions of agents.
 Then environment detects whether there is a collision between agents.
 If not, the states of agents will be updated.
 Then observation, reward, done, info will be returned.

+See `crowd_sim/envs/crowd_sim.py` and `crowd_sim/envs/crowd_sim_dict.py` for details.

 ## Agent
-Agent is a base class, and has two derived class of human and robot.
-Agent class holds all the physical properties of an agent, including position, velocity, orientation, policy and etc.
+Agent is a base class, and has two derived class of Human and Robot.
+Agent class holds all the physical properties of an agent, including position, velocity, orientation, policy, and etc.
 * visibility: humans and robot can be set to be visible or invisible
 * sensor: can be either visual input or coordinate input
 * kinematics: can be either holonomic (move in any direction) or unicycle (has rotation constraints)
 * act(observation): transform observation to state and pass it to policy

+See `crowd_sim/envs/utils/agent.py` for details.

 ## Policy
 Policy takes state as input and output an action.
 Current available policies:
 * ORCA: model other agents as velocity obstacles to find optimal collision-free velocities under reciprocal assumption
 * Social force: models the interactions in crowds using attractive and  repulsive  forces
 * DS-RNN: our method

+See `crowd_nav/policy/` for details.

 ## State
 There are multiple definition of states in different cases.
 The state of an agent representing all